jaredliw/robotics-playground/README.md

 # robotics-playground

-My random code and competition solutions regarding to robotics.
+My random code and competition solutions related to robotics (Micro:bit and Arduino).